Are university formatting guidelines important?

 - students can demonstrate an ability to follow institutional rules

 To find out the formatting requirements of your university, there are a number of places that you may wish to look.
 If these requirements are university wide, try looking through your student handbook for instance.
 More likely, however, is that your faculty or school may have a document that details the formatting and presentation guidelines for work submitted.
 Also common is when a particular module sets its own specific formatting guidelines, in which case students should turn to their module handbook or ask their tutor in person.

 Any submission that has formatting requirements should be checked thoroughly during the proofreading stage of the writing process to make sure that the correct rules have been followed.
 What this generally means is that students should check these design-oriented features a day or two before submission – the same time that they check for typos, spelling errors and grammar mistakes.
 However, a good student should probably follow formatting guidelines from the very start of a course or module, using these guidelines in every document they create regardless of whether that document is going to be submitted.
 This creates consistency.

 Which formatting features are most common?

 Included below are the ten key formatting features that most academic institutions will expect you to modify.
-For more information about each of these ten features, continue studying with Lesson 2 of this short course.
+For more information about each of these ten features, continue studying with Chapter 2 of this short reader.

-Lesson 2 explores the topic: Which 10 essay formatting features should I check?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Which 10 essay formatting features should I check?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.